divya-06/SYSC-4805-Frostbite/README.md

-# Unit Test Branch README
+# Unit & Integration Test Branch README

-This branch contains the unit testing environment for the Frostbite project.
+This branch contains both the **unit testing** and **integration testing** environments for the Frostbite project.
 All test files are located in the `test/` directory, and the `platformio.ini` configuration file is located at the project root.

 ## Project Structure